Mefiseru/SnapStrafe/README.md

 ### Prerequisites

-- Python 3.x installed on your system.
+- Python 3.x installed on your system. (tested on Python 3.10.10)
 - On Linux, ensure you have `sudo` privileges for installing system packages.

 ### Setup Instructions